datacommonsorg/data/scripts/biomedical/usan/README.md

   - [Example](#example)

 ## About the Dataset
+The [United States Adopted Names (USAN) Council](https://www.ama-assn.org/about/united-states-adopted-names/usan-council) is co-sponsored by the American Medical Association, the United States Pharmacopeial Convention, Inc., and the American Pharmaceutical Association.
+The USAN Council’s goal is to provide meaningful designations for compounds, enhancing prescribing and patient safety.
+It was organized in 1964 to represent the health professions in the selection of appropriate nonproprietary names for drugs.

-[The United States Adopted Names](https://www.ama-assn.org/about/united-states-adopted-names/united-states-adopted-names-approved-stems) (USAN) provides meaningful designations for compounds that enhance prescription and patient safety.
-The listing of USAN stems represents common stems for which chemical and/or pharmacologic parameters have been established.
+[USAN stems](https://www.ama-assn.org/about/united-states-adopted-names/united-states-adopted-names-approved-stems) represent common stems for which chemical and/or pharmacologic parameters have been established.
 These council-approved stems and their definitions are recommended for use in coining new nonproprietary drug names belonging to an established series of related agents.
+This provides meaningful designations for compounds that enhance prescription and patient safety.
+USAN appropriately incorporates this established class stem system.
+By doing so, similar compounds maintain a common "family" name that provides immediate recognition.

 ### Download Data